Ready to talk about your DBaaS needs? Meet with us. Win a Tesla.* .

 What Does Web3 Look Like Right Now?

 There are a couple of Web3-esque platforms currently available to look at as an example of how Web3 actually functions in process.
 The most commonly cited and oft-reported example of a current Web3 platform is Axie Infinity—a Vietnamese-based video game that uses NFT and Ethereum cryptocurrencies to reward players for meeting in-game criteria.Essentially, quest rewards in a regular video game (XP, in-game items, story progression, etc.,) are replaced with real-life incentives and monetary rewards via cryptocurrency and NFTs.
-The game’s crypto-infused gameplay loop provides a real incentive for players to continue playing, but also has real world consequences tethered to the volatility of the cryptocurrency market.
+The game's crypto-infused gameplay loop provides a real incentive for players to continue playing, but also has .
 The main critique of something like Axie Infinity has been that it incentivizes players to (essentially) participate in crypto-based gambling, although proponents of the platform have argued that players should have the opportunity to be rewarded with real world incentives for investing their time into something like a video game.

 - The Ethereum Blockchain dataset has indexed every block in existence